Jeaneth1/Thyroid_Cancer/README.md

 A Java-based machine-learning application that predicts thyroid cancer risk using a Random Forest classifier.
 The system ingests patient risk‑factor data from CSV, trains a robust model, and delivers real‑time risk predictions along with personalized health recommendations.

+First, please be sure to be on the main branch to see our code

 Features
 High/low Risk Prediction
 Classifies patients as high‐risk or low‐risk based on demographic and risk factors.